Avoid these decluttering mistakes when cleaning out and organizing your home.

 I am proud to say that since then, I very rarely have to remind my daughter to pick up her things.
 My son still needs the reminder, but not nearly as often.

-They enjoy taking care of their things, and it takes a ton of work off of me.
+They enjoy taking care of their things, and it takes a ton of work from me.

 Be sure to come back and check out my upcoming posts on cleaning and organizing.
 Also, be sure to check out some of our popular healthy recipes before you leave.